manhhavu/vertens/README.md

 Large language models are particularly good at languages.
 Let's use them to quickly make our products fully localized for international audiences.

 ## Features
+- Support multiple target languages as long as the LLM support
-- Multiple languages
+- Idempotency:
+    - Only translated missing keys in target language, do nothing otherwise.
+    - Keys order is preserved as the input.
+This is important for version control.
 - Models: OpenAI GPT.
 Others coming soon.
 - Batch support to fit into LLM context size
-- Keys order is preserved as the input.
-This is important for version control.

 ## Backlog
 - Support other file formats: properties, gettext